-- 2.1 The Board shall consist of the following mandatory and discretionary Members:- - 1. the Mayor of Bedford Borough Council; and/or one or more members of the Council, nominated by the Mayor to be members of the Board. - 2. the Chief Executive of Bedford Borough Council:- - 3. the following Directors of Bedford Borough Council:- - the Director of Children's Services - the Director of Adults' Services - the Director of Public Health - 4. a representative of the Bedford Clinical Commissioning Group; - 5. a representative of Health Watch. - two additional representatives of the Bedford Clinical Commissioning Group; - 2.2 Substitute members will not be permitted. - 2.3 The Board may itself appoint additional members at any time where it considers it appropriate to do so.
+- 2.1 The Board shall consist of the following mandatory and discretionary Members:- - 1. the Portfolio Holder for Health and Wellbeing; and/or the Mayor of Bedford Borough Council; and/or one or more members of the Council, nominated by the Mayor to be members of the Board. - 2. the Chief Executive of Bedford Borough Council:- - 3. the following Directors of Bedford Borough Council:- - the Director of Children's Services - the Director of Adults' Services - the Director of Public Health - 4. three representatives of the Bedfordshire, Luton and Milton Keynes Integrated Care Board, as follows. - The Chief Executive Officer - The Place Lead Director for Bedford Borough - A Primary Care Clinical Director or GP representative from Bedford Borough;; - 5. a representative of Health Watch Bedford Borough. - 6. a representative of Bedfordshire Hospitals NHS Foundation Trust in the capacity of Advisory Member; - 7. a representative of Cambridgeshire Community Services NHS Trust in the capacity of an Advisory Member; - 8. a representative of East London NHS Foundation Trust in the capacity of an Advisory Member;

+- 9. a representative of Community Voluntary Service Bedfordshire in the capacity of an Advisory Member. - 2.2 Substitute members will not be permitted, subject to consultation with and the agreement of the appointed Chair of the Board. - 2.3 The Board may itself appoint additional members at any time where it considers it appropriate to do so.
 The Council may only appoint additional discretionary members to the Board following consultation with the Board.